 Try a Network Website Filter for Free

 SpamTitan´s range of network website filters is the WebTitan range.
 The WebTitan range has been designed to help administrators of a network block sites quickly and easily without compromising the network´s online security.
-There is a choice of three WebTitan network website filters to choose from:
+There are several WebTitan network website filters to choose from:

-- WebTitan Cloud for WiFi has been specifically design to protect wireless networks and businesses that promote a BYOD policy.
+- WebTitan Cloud for WiFi has been specifically designed to protect wireless networks and businesses that promote a BYOD policy.

 To find out more about the WebTitan range of network website filters, or to request a free trial of the filter most suitable for your requirements, do not hesitate to contact us.
 Our team of Sales Technicians will be happy to answer your questions and explain more about our free trail offer.